-Discover the six design studios that have been chosen to be part of the Swiss Design Accelerator in San Francisco!
+Discover the five design studios that have been chosen to be part of the Swiss Design Accelerator in San Francisco!

 The designers will fly to the West Coast of the USA in January 2020 for an accelerator program and will receive tailor-made coaching, skill development and matchmaking in the San Francisco Bay Area.